 #1.
 Specialist IT firms

-As a software developer, you may work with some of these firms but your job description will vary.
+You may work with some of these firms as a software developer, but your job description will vary.

 The specialist IT firms include IT consultancies, large IT providers, software development, internet providers, and training firms.